Donald Trump On China Trade Deal: ‘I Don’t Think I Need It Before The Election’

 — The Hill (@thehill) September 20, 2019

-According to data cited by the NYT, Trump’s latest tariffs on Chinese goods caused the index of American manufacturing activity to fall from 51.2 percent to 49.1 percent, in a first contraction since 2016.
+According to data cited by the NYT, Trump’s latest tariffs on Chinese goods caused the index of American manufacturing activity to fall from 51.2 percent to 49.1 percent, in the first contraction since 2016.

 As the chief financial economist at MUFG Union Bank explained to the publication, the trade war Trump is been waging has “blown open a great big hole in manufacturers’ confidence,” which appears to have contributed to the manufacturing sector slowing down.